Peripheral Vascular Disease (PVD)

 - Coldness in a leg or foot, especially when compared to the other leg.

-- Skin or hair changes including hair loss, shiny skin, pale or bluish skin, and thivk toe nails on affected limb.
+- Skin or hair changes including hair loss, shiny skin, pale or bluish skin, and thick toenails on the affected limb.

-How to improve your health and minimize risk of PVD.
+How to improve your health and minimize the risk of PVD.